 Making A List Of Scholarships To Apply To

 Making a list is also helpful for keeping track of which scholarships you’ve already applied to.
-Repeat submissions will probably get tossed, so monitoring where you’ve applied and where you haven’t is crucial to maximizing your efficiency.
+Monitoring where you’ve applied and where you haven’t is crucial to maximizing your efficiency.

 when to apply for college scholarships in high school